stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 * _confirm_ `a` indicates that _accept_ `a` has reached quorum threshold at the sender.
-This message is interpreted the same as _accept_ `a`, but allows recipients to optimize their quorum checks by ignoring the sender's quorum slices, as the sender has already checked them.
+This message is interpreted the same as _accept_ `a`, but allows recipients to optimize their quorum checks by ignoring the sender's quorum slices, as the sender asserts it has already checked them.

 (#fig:voting) illustrates the federated voting process.
 A node `v` votes for a valid statement `a` that doesn't contradict statements in past _vote_ or _accept_ messages sent by `v`.
 When the _vote_ message reaches quorum threshold, the node accepts `a`.
-In fact, `v` accepts `a` if the _vote-or-accept_ message has reaches quorum threshold, as some nodes may accept `a` without first voting for it.
+In fact, `v` accepts `a` if the _vote-or-accept_ message reaches quorum threshold, as some nodes may accept `a` without first voting for it.
 Specifically, a node that cannot vote for `a` because it has voted for `a`'s negation `!a` still accepts `a` when the message _accept_ `a` reaches blocking threshold (meaning assertions about `!a` have no hope of reaching quorum threshold barring catastrophic Byzantine failure).

 If and when the message _accept_ `a` reaches quorum threshold, then `v` has confirmed `a` and the federated vote has succeeded.
 In